parkinsons-toolkit/app-content/pages-content/managing-symptoms/freezing.md

   allowfullscreen>
 </iframe>
 </div>

+The best thing to do if you think you can feel yourself freezing is to stop moving and hold on to your balance.
+Freezing can be a frightening feeling, but if you try to keep moving or become agitated you may fall.

 There are different techniques that you can try.
 Some aim to overcome freezing when it happens, others aim to prevent it.
 You may find some work for you and others don’t.
 It is good to try out different strategies and see which suits you best.
 You might even find your own way to apply the principles.